timosarkka/time-management-app/readme.md

 * Time Management App: Used by consultants to log their working hours.
 * Reporting Software App: Generates reports of logged hours and stores them in Azure Blob Storage.

 Note!
-You'll need an access to a PostgreSQL server and database in order to input data
+You'll need an access to a PostgreSQL server and database in order to input data.

 ## Time Management App